-The first thing to understand about crime is that there are many types of crime, and the type of crime that you are charged with will determine how your attorney will defend your case.
+The type of crime that you are charged with will determine how your attorney will defend your case.

 Details on how different crimes are classified can be found in the Texas Penal Code.
 For example, the Texas Penal Code §22.011 defines several types of assault against different categories of people.
 Homicide, kidnapping, human trafficking, and sexual assault are covered in this chapter of the penal code, and each type of crime has its own definitions and penalties.

-Next, it is important to understand that many crimes can be classified as a felony or misdemeanor.
+Next, it is important to understand that many crimes can be classified as a felony or a misdemeanor.
 These definitions are not set in stone.
-You may get charged with a first-, second-, or third-degree felony or misdemeanor, depending on the seriousness of the actions involved and the extent of the victims’ harm, damages, or injuries.
+You may get charged with a first, second, or third-degree felony or misdemeanor, depending on the seriousness of the actions involved and the extent of the victims’ harm, damages, or injuries.

 Examples of felonies include: